 - Into the same oil batch fry the chicken for 3-4 minutes, be careful with hot oil if the chicken is a little wet it will spit.

-- Remove each batch of chicken and set it aside with the chicken.
+- Remove each batch of chicken and set it aside with the onions.

-- Then add in the chicken and onions we set aside earlier and return to the heat and cook for a further 4-5 minutes.
+- Then add in the chicken and onions we set aside earlier and return to the heat and cook for 4-5 minutes.

 Nutrition Information:Yield: 2 Serving Size: 1